ErwanBarbedor/PlumeScript/readme.md

 ### 0.30 (last version)

 #### Changes
-- Macro named parameter default value can be empty
+- Macro named parameters default value can be empty.
+- With a few exceptions, it is now impossible to have a command that is followed by both text AND an indented block.

 [Older versions]#(doc/changelog.md)